Forseti-IoT/Forseti/README.md

 In this poject, we take Philips Bulb to describe how to integrate Forseti into its origional platform design.

 ## Dependency
-* Zero-knowledge Proof:ZKBoo and its dependency
+* Zero-knowledge Proof: ZKBoo and its dependency https://github.com/Sobuno/ZKBoo
-https://github.com/Sobuno/ZKBoo

 * Decentralized Ledger: Hyperledger Fabric (v2.2 LTS) and its dependency